Dr Ana Leite

 I joined Durham University as an Assistant Professor in Social/ Organisational Psychology in June 2019.
 Previously, I was a Lecturer in Social and Organisational Psychology and a Research Associate at the University of Kent, and a Lecturer in Psychology at the University of Roehampton.

-I continue my collaborative work with the University of Kent, where I am currently an Honorary Lecturer and co-supervise 3 PhD students.
+I continue my collaborative work with the University of Kent, where I am currently an Honorary Lecturer.